Note Angles Not Necessarily Drawn To Scale

 Q: Can assuming angles are drawn to scale ever be beneficial?

 A: While it's generally unwise to assume angles are to scale, doing so occasionally helps in multiple-choice questions where estimation can eliminate obviously incorrect answers.
-That said, this should only be a secondary strategy after applying proper geometric methods.
+Even so, this should only be a secondary strategy after applying proper geometric methods.

 Q: Why do some diagrams look more accurate than others?